macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 }
 ```

-The only thing dynamic in this is the `linkTag()` which adds the stylesheet for enhance styles.
+The only thing dynamic in this is the `linkTag()` which adds a link to enhance styles.
 Otherwise this file generates the string for the html, head, and body tags.

 It is the first element processed by enhance to create the page.
 It is a special element because the head cannot be a custom element.
 But when it is processed we have access to the request and the store.

-This gives us an opportunity to inject data into the store here that will be available to any other element processed.
+This gives us an opportunity to inject data into the store here that will be available to every other element processed.

 For instance we have a nav bar and footer where the author info is hard coded.

 Lets make that dynamic and pull it from the store.

-The first argument of head.mjs is an object that contains the request and the store.
+The first argument of `head.mjs` is an object that contains the request and the store.
 We could read the store here to put something in the head, but instead we will inject our author data.

 Just in case we want to override this for a specific route we will check to see if an author is already passed and leave it there if it is.